-Founded in 1999, the California Fuel Cell Partnership is an industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen to help create a cleaner, more energy-diverse future with no-compromises zero emission vehicles.
+Founded in 1999, the California Fuel Cell Partnership is an industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen to help create a cleaner, more energy-diverse future with no-compromise zero emission vehicles.
 Staff from member organizations participate on standing committees and project teams that help ensure that vehicles, stations, regulations and people are in step with each other as the market grows.
 CaFCP’s success is directly linked to the commitment and involvement of our member organizations.

 CaFCP members collaborate on activities that advance the technology, often creating consensus that saves time, effort, and money.
 Some projects, like public outreach and first responder education, are ongoing and involve a team of staff and members.
 Other projects arise around one issue, such as a process for commissioning stations.
 Staff and members come together as a team to address it and, when completed, the project team disbands.